Slowcooker Chicken Pumpkin Chili

 - Recipes

 Slowcooker Pumpkin Chicken Chili is a perfect option for your fall nights!
-This white bean pumpkin chili recipe is full of hearty protein, vegetables, fiber and vitamins, and great for warming you up and keeping you nourished.
+This chicken chili with pumpkin is full of hearty protein, vegetables, fiber and vitamins, and great for warming you up and keeping you nourished.
 It also works great as an instant pot pumpkin chili recipe.

-Fall is total chili season.
+Fall is chili season.
 And even better, it’s chicken pumpkin white bean chili season.

 I love the taste and flavor combination of white bean pumpkin chili, so I chose to use white beans.
 You can also use chili beans or kidney beans if you choose – personalize this pumpkin chili with chicken any way you’d like

 - Pumpkin – Like sweet potato, pumpkin is just such a versatile ingredient and addition to soups, stews and chilis.
-It offers so much flavor, texture and nutrition, such as antioxidants, Vitamin A, C, E, potassium and copper.
+It offers so much flavor, texture and nutrition!
 Make sure you get pumpkin puree and not pumpkin pie filling!

-- Maple Syrup – Adds a mild sweetness and some micronutrients and B-vitamins.
+- Maple Syrup – Adds a mild sweetness and some micronutrients.
 You can omit this if you’d like, but I think it’s nicely balanced by the jalapeno and red pepper flakes.

-- White beans – I love using white beans for chili because they are a little bit thicker and they’ve got more texture to them than just black beans.
+- White beans – I love using white beans for chili because they are a little bit thicker and have more texture to them than just black beans.
 But, any sort of bean will offer ample fiber, iron, magnesium, protein, calcium and B-vitamins!

 - Canned tomatoes – High in Vitamin C and lycopene, an antioxidant!